SoumyaratnaDebnath/Underwater-Image-Enhancement-and-Object-Detection-using-MIRNet-and-YOLO/README.md

-# Under Water Image Enhancement and Object Detection using MIRNet and YOLO
+# Underwater Image Enhancement and Object Detection using MIRNet and YOLO

 ## MIRNet Image Enhancement